microsoft/DirectML/TensorFlow/README.md

-# TensorFlow on DirectML <!-- omit in toc -->
+# TensorFlow with DirectML <!-- omit in toc -->

 DirectML support for TensorFlow 1.15 is experimental and currently available as a Public Preview.

-TensorFlow on DirectML enables training and inference of complex machine learning models on a wide range of DirectX 12-compatible hardware.
+TensorFlow with DirectML enables training and inference of complex machine learning models on a wide range of DirectX 12-compatible hardware.

 - [Getting Started](#getting-started)
 - [Samples](#samples)